-Judge Judy Goes Ballistic On Show 21-Year-Old Guest With 10 Kids Who Says He Slept With Her Daughter
+Judge Judy Goes Ballistic On 21-Year-Old Show Guest With 10 Kids Who Says He Slept With Her Daughter

 — Meredith Thomas (@MeredithActress) January 18, 2017

-Sheindlin joined Tom Bergeron, Carol Burnett, Maureen McCormick and Katie Couric in sharing niceties about Henderson and recalling fond memories.
+Sheindlin joined Tom Bergeron, Carol Burnett, Maureen McCormick, and Katie Couric in sharing niceties about Henderson and recalling fond memories.
 Burnett described how Henderson helped her daughter, Carrie Hamilton, with hypnotherapy during her struggle with lung cancer.
 Sadly, Burnett’ daughter lost her battle in 2002, but Henderson was a constant fixture until the end.

 Judy and Henderson were friends for two decades.
-The feisty judge shared a touching story with the crowd about how Henderson sent her husband, Jerry Shendlin, a dozen birthday cards every year.
+The feisty judge shared a touching story with the crowd about how Henderson sent her husband, Jerry Sheindlin, a dozen birthday cards every year.
 Last year, Henderson sent him a text message that informed him the cards would be late.
 She was ailing at the time, sources said.

 Judge Judy is a larger-than-life persona on television, but judging (pun intended) from many that know her, she’s a darling off-camera.
 The man who quipped about having her daughter as a baby mama likely wished he hadn’t gone there with Judy.

-[Featured image by lev radin/Shutterstock, Inc.]
+[Featured Image by lev radin/Shutterstock, Inc.]

 Source: 21-Year-Old Man With 10 Kids Claims He Slept With Judge Judy’s Daughter by internetroi on Rumble